-Consultative selling is a sales technique that involves seeking to understand a customer’s circumstances, market, and industry to best provide solutions that add value and solve their specific problem.
+Consultative selling is a sales management technique that involves seeking to understand a customer’s circumstances, market, and industry to best provide solutions that add value and solve their specific problem.
 It seeks to serve your customer by asking open-ended questions, understanding needs, and positioning products and services that are best suited to that customer.

 You can make consultative selling easier on yourself, however, by tracking your relationships with Pipedrive CRM.
 With Pipedrive, you can keep detailed notes on each contact, set reminders of when to follow up, and manage your sales pipeline on the go with their intuitive mobile app.
 Pricing starts at $12.50 per month per user.
 Visit Pipedrive to start a 14-day free trial today.